jbarneyVBFD/FCND-Quad-Controller/README.md

 ## Authors ##

-Thanks to Fotokite for the initial development of the project code and simulator.
+Thanks to Fotokite for the initial development of the project code and simulator.# FCND-Quad-Controller